ThePhD/sol2/README.md

 ## Supported Compilers

 Sol makes use of C++11 features.
-The features used are as follows:

-- rvalue references
-- move semantics
-- variadic templates
-- `<tuple>`
-- `<type_traits>`
-- std::unique_ptr
-- enum classes
-- auto
-- uniform initialisation
-- noexcept
-- in class initialisation
-- default functions

 GCC 4.7 and Clang 3.3 or higher should be able to compile without problems.
 Visual Studio 2013 with the November CTP should be able to support this as well.

 ## TODO

-- Support for functions
 - Support for `operator[]` based retrieval and modifying of tables.
-- Support for retrieval of tables through dot notation. e.g. `tab.retrieve<int>("resolution.width");`
+- Possibly document functions and classes via doxygen.
+- Provide more examples to showcase uses.